yochaigal/cairn/wip/2e/dungeon-seeds.md

 ## Principles

-_Emphasize creating opportunities for players to make their own decisions, so that their choices have the greatest possible impact._

 ### Purpose

 - Demonstrate signs of the original inhabitants, design, or goal of the dungeon.
 Displays its age and current use.